Hon. Samuel Barrington

 In November 1746 he was promoted commander of the sloop Weasel 6, and in company with the Lys 24, Captain Thomas Knowler, he took the Dutch privateers Gorgonne and Charlotte off the Dutch coast on 24 April.
 As a reward he was posted captain on 29 May of the ex-French frigate Bellone 30, renamed the Bellona.
 On 18 August that year he captured the French East Indiaman Duc de Chartres 30 off Ushant, and he transferred in November to the Romney 50.
 This latter vessel being in company with the Amazon 24, Captain Michael Everitt, and Rainbow 44, Captain Patrick Baird, took the privateer Comte de Noailles 16 on the ensuing 23 January, and two days later, again with the Amazon, captured another large French Indiaman, the Gerardius.

-Barrington commissioned the brand new frigate Seahorse 24 in November 1748 and during the peace following the Austrian War of Succession commanded her in the Mediterranean where he negotiated the release of British slaves from the North African Barbary States.
+Barrington commissioned the newly-launched frigate Seahorse 24 in November 1748 and during the peace following the Austrian War of Succession commanded her in the Mediterranean where he negotiated the release of British slaves from the North African Barbary States.
 The Seahorse returned to Channel waters in 1752.
-Further employment came in the Crown 44, which he recommissioned in April 1753, serving off Guinea and making a return voyage to the West Indies.
+Further employment came in the Crown 44, which he recommissioned in April 1753, sailing for Guinea to report on the state of the forts, and making a return voyage to the West Indies.
 From the summer of 1754 he had the Norwich 50, sailing out to North America under the orders of Commodore Hon.
 Augustus Keppel and arriving in the Hampton Roads in February 1755 where she remained through to 1756.
 In command of this vessel he assisted the Lichfield 50, Captain Matthew Barton, in the capture of the Arc-en-Ciel 50 on 12 July 1756.